 Conclusion

 When it comes to stormwater management, there are many options available.
 The most effective method is usually a combination of several different types.
 These include detention and retention systems, as well as infiltration galleries and bioretention.
-In the end, it all comes down to what works best for your particular site conditions and needs.
+In the end, it all comes down to what works best for your particular site conditions, budget, and goals.